Tame stacks and log flat torsors: Introduction

-In section~\ref{tame_section}, we prove in a fairly general setting that free actions in the category of log schemes have a tame quotient in the category of schemes.
-Then we prove Theorem~\ref{main_thm}, which is the main result of this paper.
-The proof relies on the key point, proved in \cite{aov}, that tame stacks are locally isomorphic to quotient stacks by finite flat linearly reductive group schemes.
+In section~\ref{tame_section}, we prove that a free action on a log scheme which is Kummer over the base has a tame quotient stack (in the category of schemes).
+In section~\ref{tame_divisor_section} we define tame $G$-covers relative to $D$ and we prove Theorem~\ref{main_thm}, which is the main result of this paper.
+The proof relies on the key point, proved in \cite{aov}, that tame stacks are \'etale-locally isomorphic to quotient stacks by finite flat linearly reductive group schemes.
 The end of the paper is devoted to applications, as outlined above.